edantonio505/miniclosedai-llm/README.md

   python3 e2e_test.py --base http://192.168.0.110:8099 --timeout 1200
   ```

+  All three default models have been verified loading + answering on an NVIDIA GB10.

 - **`smoke_test.py`** — direct vision check against a single running vLLM `/v1`
   endpoint (one image + a two-image request).
 For the config-file workflow.